dahuapp/dahu/README.md

 * Reading: a reader to view screencasts in a web browser (HTML5, JS, CSS).

 Here are the links to the [wiki pages](https://github.com/dahuapp/Dahu/wiki/_pages).

+Here is the link to the [Dahu project presentation](https://github.com/dahuapp/Dahu/blob/master/presentation/dahuproject.html)